Exclusive: Taliban, Afghan negotiators set ground rules to safeguard peace talks - sources

 A ceasefire is a top priority for the Afghan officials and the western diplomats who are facilitating these talks.

-However, analysts believe the Taliban would not agree to a comprehensive ceasefire since clashes with Afghan forces and violence gives them leverage at the negotiation table.
+However, some analysts say the Taliban would not agree to a comprehensive ceasefire yet, since violence and clashes with Afghan forces give them leverage at the negotiation table.

-Reporting by Rupam Jain in Mumbai, Abdul Qadir Sediqi in Kabul, Editing by Charlotte Greenfield and Simon Cameron-Moore
+Reporting by Rupam Jain in Mumbai, Abdul Qadir Sediqi in Kabul, Editing by Charlotte Greenfield, Simon Cameron-Moore and Peter Graff

 Our Standards: The Thomson Reuters Trust Principles.